-Many Equity Priority Communities located close to or east of Highway 101, such as East Palo Alto, Belle Haven, and North Fair Oaks, are more prone to flooding due to being lower lying communities and would be among the first to be threatened by rising sea levels.
-As one participant of the Project's Agency Partner meeting noted, "There is a higher likelihood of flooding impacts in certain locations and related infrastructure issues around drainage.
-Areas that flood tend to be lower income areas.
+Many Equity Focus Areas located close to or east of Highway 101, such as East Palo Alto, Belle Haven, and North Fair Oaks, are more prone to flooding due to being lower lying communities and would be among the first to be threatened by rising sea levels.
+As one participant of the Project's Agency Partner meeting noted, "There is a higher likelihood of flooding impacts in certain locations and related infrastructure issues around drainage, including lower income areas.
 Areas to implement improvements to avoid those impacts are typically a mile upstream in areas that may be higher income or may be in different cities."
 This comment also highlights the need for collaboration across jurisdictions and departments.

-"There is a higher likelihood of flooding impacts in certain locations and related infrastructure issues around drainage.
-Areas that flood tend to be lower income areas.
+"There is a higher likelihood of flooding impacts in certain locations and related infrastructure issues around drainage, including lower income areas.
 Areas to implement improvements to avoid those impacts are typically a mile upstream in areas that may be higher income or may be in different cities."